Redwork Embroidery: A Journey Through Time

 Essential Stitches for Your Palette

-This beautiful craft is all about simplicity and speed, making it perfect for beginners or those with busy schedules.
+This craft is simple and quick, which makes it great for beginners or people with busy schedules.

-To get started, you'll only need to learn a few fundamental stitches.
+To start, you just need to learn a few basic stitches.

 The Fab Four Stitches